90-Day Marketing Plan

 Gusto Gourmet

-A Venezuelan + Mediterranean café in Montrose.
+An authentic Venezuelan café in Montrose.
 Time to make the city know about it.

 Address: 3306 South Shepherd Dr., Houston, TX 77098